 Replacement Therapy Opiate Detox

-While there are many medications that can be administered by the medical staff to ease the symptoms of withdrawal, some detox facilities may utilize a process termed replacement therapy.
-Replacement therapy is the use of a “less addictive” opiate to fill the opiate receptors in the brain without providing the dopamine rush that results in addictive euphoria.
-Any medication of this kind is always given by medical staff and carefully controlled and monitored.
+While there are many medications that can be administered to ease the symptoms of withdrawal, some detox facilities may utilize a process termed replacement therapy.
+Replacement therapy uses a “less addictive” opiate that does not provide the dopamine rush that results in addictive euphoria.
+This medication is always given by the medical staff and carefully monitored.

 - Methadone – Methadone is just as addictive as any other opiate; however, it has a long half-life (up to 72 hours), and is commonly given to opiate addicts in small doses for its long length of action in the brain.
 This process helps to stave off severe withdrawal symptoms, and the addict is slowly weaned off methadone throughout the detox process until the body is clear of all opiates.

-- The opioid characteristics bind to the opiate receptors in the brain, preventing severe withdrawal symptoms.
+- Binds to the opiate receptors in the brain, preventing severe withdrawal symptoms.

-- The Naltrexone blocks the opiates from producing euphoric effects for the user, thereby creating a ceiling effect.
+- Blocks euphoric effects thereby creating a ceiling effect.

 Traditional Opiate Detox